forlond/phpunit-testing-tools/docs/symfony_form.md

 public function errors(callable $expect): self
 ```

-Use the method `errors` to perform expectations about the form errors.
+Use the method `errors` to perform assertions about the form errors.

 > [!NOTE]
+> It is not necessary to call `TestFormErrors::assert`, the `TestForm::assert` will do it.

+> [!NOTE]
 > Child errors are not included.
-Use the `child` method to make errors expectations about child errors.
+Use the `child` method to make errors assertions about child errors.

 The callable will be called with a `TestFormErrors` instance.
 Read more about `TestFormErrors`.